by-jp/www.byjp.me/content/bookmarks/wild-bird-gestures-after-you-the.md

     publication: The University of Tokyo
 ---

-More and more I get the feeling that we, as a species, will be (poorly) debating the rights of non-human sentience from the animal kingdom well before we get near general "AI".
+More and more I get the feeling that we, as a species, will be (poorly) debating the rights of non-human sentience from the animal kingdom well before we get anywhere near general "AI".

+### Highlights

+> A small-bird species, the Japanese tit (Parus minor), uses wing movements as a gesture to convey the message “after you,” according to new research at the University of Tokyo.
+When a mating pair arrives at their nest box with food, they will wait outside on perches.
+One will then often flutter its wings toward the other, apparently indicating for the latter to enter first.
+The researchers say that this discovery challenges the previous belief that gestural communication is prominent only in humans and great apes, significantly advancing our understanding of visual communication in birds.